Skip to Content

 The site, located about 45 minutes outside of Boston, is one of the fun and easy day trips from Boston.

-Plimoth Plantation also holds numerous events and reenactments throughout the season for kids to get hands-on demonstrations of what life was like for the early settlers.
+Plimoth Plantation also holds numerous events and reenactments throughout the season, offering kids hands-on demonstrations of what life was like for the early settlers.

 Gloucester is another of the day trips on our list within an hour of Boston.

 Gloucester has a different feel than Rockport, boasting over 400 years of maritime history.
 The minute you arrive in Gloucester, you feel it.
-The city just looks different and has a different vibe than the touristy Rockport.
+The city looks different and has a vibe different from that of the touristy Rockport.

-History lovers will want to head to the Cape Ann Museum to see all of the artifacts that are specific to this area.
+History lovers will want to head to the Cape Ann Museum to see the artifacts specific to this area.
 This museum gives a great insight into the history that shaped Gloucester.

-A visit to Gloucester’s beaches is in order in the warmer months.
+In the warmer months, visit Gloucester’s beaches.
 Two top-rated beaches in Gloucester are Good Harbor Beach and Wingaersheek Beach.
-We wrote about Good Harbor Beach specifically above.
+We wrote specifically about Good Harbor Beach above.
 Wingaersheek Beach is suitable for families thanks to the gentle waves that reach the shore.

-If the weather permits and you are here from early May through October, you definitely want to go on a whale-watching trip!
+If the weather permits and you are here from early May through October, you should definitely go on a whale-watching trip!

 Believe it or not, Gloucester is also home to a European-style medieval castle.
 Hammond Castle is great to check out during your time here!

-Would you believe me if I told you that a great vineyard is located just outside of Boston?
+Would you believe me if I told you that a great vineyard is just outside Boston?
 It’s true!
-In less than an hour’s time, you can be sipping wine in a great family-owned vineyard.
+In less than an hour, you can sip wine in a great family-owned vineyard.

 Nashoba Valley Vineyards is one of the best day trips from Boston and makes for a quick and easy weekend getaway!

-At Nashoba Valley, you can enjoy sipping wine while enjoying some great vineyard views.
-If wine isn’t your thing, don’t worry, Nashoba also has a distillery and brewery on site!
+At Nashoba Valley, you can enjoy sipping wine and some great vineyard views.
+If wine isn’t your thing, don’t worry; Nashoba also has a distillery and brewery on site!
 They distill various liquor, including whiskey, brandy, and vodka.

 Day Trips From Boston Within 2 Hours